CAT Season: Are you ever truly ready?July 23, 2019 - by Van Fisher

 About the Author

-Van is the Sr. VP of the Civil/Structural and Building Consultant Divisions.
+Van is the Technical Director - Civil/Structural Divsion.
 He has more than 28 years of complex project management and a vast knowledge base including structural engineering, forensic investigation, catastrophe response, front-end engineering design (FEED), construction (EPC), cost estimates, repair options and more.
 He also has comprehensive knowledge of design standards and codes.